 Global Compliance Efforts

 The Asahi Group is working to institute a global compliance promotion system to accompany the expansion of its business domains.
 The Asahi Group Code of Conduct, which was established for all Group companies in January 2019, has been translated into the languages of overseas companies (16 different languages) and is being widely disseminated.
 With the strengthening of regulations against corruption around the world, we have revised its anti-corruption measures implemented separately by nation and region.
 It has established the Asahi Group Anti-Bribery Principles in 2018 and is working toward the establishment of a Group-wide anti-corruption system.
+In regions where the risk of bribery is particularly high, we are implementing rigorous measures including training for individual employees.
 In addition, we held global legal meetings with the legal staff of overseas Group companies (five locations) in 2018 to exchange information and to further the understanding of legal policies.